test-fullautomation/RobotFramework_AIO/README.md

 # RobotFramework_AIO
-RobotFramework All in One installer
+RobotFramework All in One installer.